Java 21 · Project Loom · Spring Boot 3.2+

 15}

-• HikariCP gotcha: Before VTs you had 200 Tomcat threads so you'd set pool to 200.
-With VTs you can now have thousands of concurrent requests — all wanting DB connections.
-Default pool is 10!
-Set maximum-pool-size based on your database's actual capacity (e.g. 50–100 for PostgreSQL).
+• HikariCP gotcha: Default pool = 10 connections.
+With VTs you can now have thousands of concurrent requests — all wanting a DB connection.
+If pool stays at 10–200, threads will wait on the pool, not on the DB.
+Set maximum-pool-size based on your actual database capacity (e.g. 50 for PostgreSQL).

 Structured Concurrency — Parallel Calls Made Simple